DIPlib/diplib/src/documentation/workplan.md

 -   Morphological levellings.

--   Radon transform for lines and circles, Hough transform for lines.
+-   Radon transform for lines and circles, Hough transform for lines (Wouter already did the one for circles).

 -   Level-set segmentation, graph-cut segmentation.